 What decisions has KU made regarding Fall 2020 study abroad programs?

-- If you have been accepted to a program and you are still interested in studying abroad, you should submit the contract by the due date indicated.
+- Complete all post-acceptance paperwork as outlined in your JayhawksAbroad portal and submit the contract by the due date indicated.
 If you have concerns regarding submission of the contract, speak with your Program Manager.

 - Do not purchase airfare, pay housing deposits, or make other financial commitments until you have been notified by Study Abroad & Global Engagement that you can move forward with your plans for study abroad.
 If you do choose to make financial commitments such as the purchase of airline tickets, we strongly suggest that you consider fully refundable airline tickets and/or trip cancellation insurance ("cancel for any reason" coverage) and verify that the policy will cover cancellation due to pandemic.

-- If SAGE makes any changes to your program, we will reach out to you directly via email.
+- The University of Kansas will make decisions on the operation of all Winter Break and Spring 2021 study abroad programs on a case-by-case basis approximately 60 days in advance of program departures.
+If SAGE makes any changes to your program, we will reach out to you directly via email.
 Please check your KU email account and JayhawksAbroad account regularly.

 If KU determines that we cannot safely operate a program due to COVID-19 and SAGE cancels the program, you will not be charged the KU Required Fee or KU Program Fee and SAGE will void your financial contract.
-If KU programs remain operational and a student chooses to withdraw from that program, the student will be bound to the withdrawal policy outlined on the financial contract.
+If KU programs remain operational and you choose to withdraw from the program, you will be bound to the withdrawal policy outlined on the financial contract.